-Zscaler holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Zscaler holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Confluent still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Confluent carries the stronger setup — intact trend against Zscaler's broken trend.
 That leaves a split case: the structural lead stays with Zscaler, but the market is not currently confirming it.

 Both operate in: Software - Infrastructure